The Nisqually Entrance Scenic Drive: Christine Falls, Longmire, and the Road to Paradise

 From Fjellsangin, just minutes from the park entrance in Ashford, these drives begin at the front door.

-Why the Nisqually Side Is Built for This
+Why Is the Nisqually Side the Best for a Scenic Drive?

 The Nisqually Entrance is the most accessible gateway to Mount Rainier year-round, and it happens to be threaded with some of the most scenic road miles in the park.
 Paved roads are maintained longer into winter than other entrances, the distances between viewpoints are manageable, and the iconic scenery — waterfalls, river crossings, alpine transitions — sits close to the road rather than miles down a trail.